dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 ### Gravsearch

-For more complex queries than a full-text search, Knora offers a query language called [Gravsearch: Virtual Graph Search](query-language.md)).
+For more complex queries than a full-text search, DSP-API offers a query language called [Gravsearch: Virtual Graph Search](query-language.md)).

 ### Support of TEI/XML